Skip to Content

 California has other thunderegg spots, but the best way to find them is by joining a rockhounding club or exploring other regions in San Bernardino County.

-TIP: For a complete rockhounding guide in California, check out this article.
+TIP: Check out this article for a complete rockhounding guide in California.

 Arizona

-The state of Arizona is well-known for its wulfenite, copper, turquoise, and petrified wood.
-But you can also find some beautiful thunderegg specimens here as well.
-If you visit Cave Creek, you will immediately discover that it is among the best rock-hounding locations in the state.
+Arizona is famous for its wulfenite, copper, turquoise, and petrified wood.
+However, there are some beautiful thunderegg specimens here as well.
+If you visit Cave Creek, you will quickly realize that it is one of the best rock-hounding destinations in the state.

-TIP: For a complete rockhounding guide in Arizona, check out this article.
+TIP: Check out this article for a complete rockhounding guide in Arizona.

 New Mexico